monsoonmaelstrom/book2/book2.md

 “Yonder where, Lewis?
 I know you know.”

-“All I know,” he says, “is that we’re picking up a passenger in Montebal before sailing to Branton.”
+“All I know,” he says, “is we’re picking up a passenger in Montebal before sailing to Branton.”

 “Do you know the passenger’s name?”